ubco-db/helpme/DEVELOPING.md

 ### Testing

-Integration and unit test files should be colocated with the file they test or in the `test` folder.
+Unit test files should be colocated with the file they test.

+Integration tests are located in the `test` folder.

 End to end (E2E) testing is in it's own folder and done with Cypress (note: cypress has been removed, for now).
 These should be used to test core user flows.
 To run them headlessly (without a graphics server), do `yarn cypress run`.